snapmatty/PlayWrightTest/README.md

-This is a short project including E2E Tests for a mock up E-Commerce Website using PlayWright with TypeScript.

 # PlayWright Test E-Commerce Website

 This is a short project including E2E Tests for a mock up E-Commerce Website using PlayWright with TypeScript.